-- What is the cycle rate? - Is the valve chattering or internal pilot stem & seat wearing rapidly (gas application)? - Is there a regulator upstream of the valve (gas application)? - Is the fluid contaminated with an abrasive material? - Is the ambient or fluid temperature excessive? - Is the fluid chemically compatible with the seal material? - Is the temperature of the fluid within the limits of the seat material - What is the customer's definition of premature wear?
+- What is the cycle rate? - Is the valve chattering or internal pilot stem & seat wearing rapidly (gas application)? - Is there a regulator upstream of the valve (gas application)? - Is the fluid contaminated with an abrasive material? - Is the ambient or fluid temperature excessive? - Is the temperature of the fluid within the limits of the seat material - What is the customer's definition of premature wear?